 EC2 Fleet provides an API that allows to operate and procure capacity with quite granular controls.
 An EC2 Fleet contains the configuration information to launch a fleet or group of instances.
-In a single API call, a fleet can launch multiple instance types across multiple Availability Zones, using the On-Demand Instance, Reserved Instance, and Spot Instance purchasing models together.
 Using EC2 Fleet, you can define separate On-Demand and Spot capacity targets, specify the instance types that work best for your applications, and specify how Amazon EC2 should distribute your fleet capacity within each purchasing model.

-Workloads that can benefit from this API are among other bespoke capacity orchestrators that implement tuned up and optimized logic to provision capacity.
+Workloads that can benefit from EC2 Fleet API are among other bespoke capacity orchestrators that implement tuned up and optimized logic to provision capacity.
 Just to name a few, the following projects use EC2 Fleet to manage capacity:

-In this part of the workshop we tackle a common workload for with EC2 Fleet provides benefit when running.
+In this part of the workshop you tackle a common workload for with EC2 Fleet provides benefit when running.

-In this part of the workshop we will request an EC2 Fleet using the instant
+In this part of the workshop you request an EC2 Fleet using the request type instant

-Tightly coupled HPC workloads typically suffer from performance degradation when the instances in the cluster are of different types (i.e: c5.large
+Tightly coupled HPC workloads typically suffer from performance degradation when the instances in the cluster are of different instance families and sizes (i.e: c5.large

 {